Counterfactual Samples Synthesizing and Training for Robust Visual Question Answering: Experiments

 \subsection{Experimental Settings}

 \textbf{Data Preprocessing Details.} For fair comparisons, we did all the same data preprocessing steps with the widely-used UpDn model~\cite{anderson2018bottom} using the publicly available reimplementation\footnote{\href{https://github.com/hengyuan-hu/bottom-up-attention-vqa}{https://github.com/hengyuan-hu/bottom-up-attention-vqa} }.
-Specifically, for image feature extraction, we used Faster R-CNN~\cite{ren2015faster} pretrained on VG to extract the top-$K$ objects.
-Following the convention of prior works, we set $K=36$ for VQA-CP and VQA, and $K=100$ for GQA-OOD.
+Specifically, for image feature extraction, we used Faster R-CNN~\cite{ren2015faster} pretrained on Visual Genome to extract the top-$K$ objects.
+Following the convention of prior works, we set $K=36$ for VQA-CP (and VQA v2), and $K=100$ for GQA-OOD.
 For question feature extraction, there are slight differences for the models with different backbones.
-For the UpDn-based models, we set the maximum length of questions as 14, and the word embeddings are initialized with GloVe ~\cite{pennington2014glove} vectors with the dimension of 300.
-A single-layer GRU is used to obtain question embedding vectors with the dimension of 1,024.
-For the LXMERT-based models, we used the official tokenizer in LXMERT to segment each question into word tokens.
-A pre-trained LXMERT model is used to obtain question features with the dimension of 768.
+For UpDn-based models, we set the maximum length of questions as 14, and the word embeddings are initialized with GloVe ~\cite{pennington2014glove} vectors with a dimension of 300.
+A single-layer GRU is used to obtain question embedding vectors with a dimension of 1,024.
+For LXMERT-based models, we used the official tokenizer in LXMERT to segment each question into word tokens.
+A pre-trained LXMERT model is used to obtain question features with a dimension of 768.

 \textbf{Training Details and Hyperparameters.} We trained UpDn-based models or LXMERT-based models for 30 epochs with batch size 512 on all datasets.
 We used the Adamax algorithm as the optimizer following the public reimplementation\footref{updn_github}.
 All parameters were initialized from scratch and the random seed was set to 0.
 Loss weights of $L_\text{XE}$, $L_\text{CR-G}$, and $L_\text{CR-L}$ were set to 1, 1, and 8 in most of experiments. $\tau$ in the contrastive loss was set to 1 in all experiments.
-Results about the influence of hyperparameters are reported in Sec.~\ref{sec:exp_hyper}
+Results about the influence of hyperparameters are reported in Sec.~\ref{sec:4.3.1}